jessebarreto/ROSberryPi_Dev/README.md

 #Installing ROS on Raspbian Jessie with kernel 4.1.9

 Following this tutorial: http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Indigo%20on%20Raspberry%20Pi

+We are following the instructions to install a ROS_comm.

 Using the follow commands to setup the repositories